Averroes90/a-case-study/README.md

 * What are the other major companies in this field?

+While some may consider the company’s growth a bubble, Snowflake’s growth is backed by a solid business strategy.
+Its ability to innovate its product with a focus on key markets and retention of current clients give the company an advantage over its competitors.

+Snowflake incorporates a consumption-based pricing strategy where customers only pay for the services they use.
+This pricing strategy is beneficial to companies with varying required data processing needs.
+It allows them to scale their spending when necessary and pull back during slow periods.
+Through this strategy, Snowflake can better gauge its client’s needs and improve its product offering while maintaining a smooth revenue cycle.

+### Snowflake SWOT Analysis

+- **Strengths**
+  - **Strong Customer Base:**
+    Having an existing customer base is essential for Snowflake’s bottom line.
+Snowflake’s client base provides a consistent revenue cycle and allows the company to forecast more accurately.
+It boasts more than 100 clients with a trailing 12-month revenue gather of more than $1 million.
+Its Q1 2020 financials recorded 4,532 customers, with more than 187 of them from Fortune 500 companies.
+  - **Strong Product Offering:**
+    Companies need a flexible, scalable data warehousing platform that meets their changing needs.
+Snowflake’s product offering is customizable, allowing its users to store data in the cloud according to their specifications.
+Its revolutionary data architecture allows for easy scalability and is compatible with cross-cloud applications and databases.
+  - **Market Recognition:**
+  - **Strong financials:**

+- **Weaknesses**
+  - **Use case pricing strategy can be expensive:**
+  - **Limited product diversity:**

+- **Opportunities
+  - **Expansion in the Big Data market:**
+  - **Strategic Acquisitions:**

+- **Threats**
+  See Below.

+### Competition:

 ## Results

 * What has been the business impact of this company so far?